mydrive/mydrive.github.io/posts/ds_stack_setup.md

   2. Next step is to install [Python Virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/), as IPython depends on Python and changing the system's Python installation can be dangerous: `sudo pip install virtualenv`
   3. Then, create a folder for your installation.
 This folder will contain the virtual environment for the notebooks installation (ipynb in this example). `mkdir ipynb` and `cd ipynb`
   4. Create a virtual environment: `virtualenv ipython`.
 Where ipython is the name of the virtual environment we're creating.
   5. To begin using the virtual environment we need to activate it: `source ipython/bin/activate`.
-At this point our prompt will indicate us that we're inside the `ipython` virtual env.
+At this point our prompt will indicate that we're inside the `ipython` virtual env.
   6. Install all IPython's dependencies (using pip): `pip install uwsgi numpy freetype-py pillow scipy python-dateutil pytz six scikit-learn pandas matplotlib pygments readline nose pexpect cython networkx numexpr tables patsy statsmodels sympy scikit-image theano xlrd xlwt ipython[notebook]`
 4. Let's create a IPython default profile (we'll not use it, but it's safe to create it to avoid bugs and strange issues)
   * `./ipython/bin/ipython profile create --profile=default --ipython-dir .ipython`